Updated for 2023

 You’d be surprised how many websites I come across that has outdated information – check the following:

 - Products & Services

 Ideally these are things that would get updated as they change, but one more review at the end of the year can catch what gets missed.
 One other area to review is who has access to your website.
 Do you have multiple users?
 Did you give your login credentials to someone?
 If you don’t remember or they no longer need access, update your password or remove them as admin to your site.

 Is Your Business Clear Immediately?

 Have you ever gone to a website and left with no idea what that business did?
 In some cases they are such a niche business that only those that need their service will understand the site, but more common businesses’ websites can be too vague or buried under slick videos that don’t explain anything.
 You only have a couple of seconds before a viewer will give up and move on, or stick around to keep reading.
-It’s not necessary to cram every little thing you do in the top of the first page, but make it clear that you are a Contractor, Transmission Repair Center, Italian Restaurant, Quilt Store, etc. If you’re a Quilt Store, have images of fabric, thread, etc not a torn apart transmission!
+It’s not necessary to cram every little thing you do in the top of the first page, but make it clear what problems you solve.

 Review your Analytics